-What is a Sex Therapist?
+What is a Holistic Sex Therapist?

 A holistic sex therapist works with mind, body, and spirit, combining the science of human sexuality with compassionate guidance.